cecilia-lin/RecipeProject/README.md

 > Proportion of Sugar and Rating

-**Null hypothesis:** The missingness of ratings does not depend on the proportion of sugar in the recipe.
+**Null Hypothesis:** The missingness of ratings does not depend on the proportion of sugar in the recipe.

-**Alternate hypothesis:** The missingness of ratings does depend on the proportion of sugar in the recipe.
+**Alternate Hypothesis:** The missingness of ratings does depend on the proportion of sugar in the recipe.

-**Test statistic:** The absolute difference of mean in the proportion of sugar of the distribution of the group without missing ratings and the distribution of the group without missing ratings.
+**Test Statistic:** The absolute difference of mean in the proportion of sugar of the distribution of the group without missing ratings and the distribution of the group without missing ratings.

-**Significance level:** 0.05
+**Significance Level:** 0.05

 <iframe
   src="assets/distr_rating_sugar.html"